What Is Submissive Urination

-Your dog may be submissively urinating if it happens when he’s greeted, petted, reached for, scolded, or it looks like he has rolled over for a belly rub.
+Your dog may be submissively urinating if it happens when they’re greeted, petted, reached for, scolded, or it looks like they have rolled over for a belly rub.
 The body language to look for is cowering, ears held back, head held low, and rolling over.

 What Is Excitement Urination

 Excitement urination most often happens during greetings and playtime, and isn’t accompanied by submissive posturing.
 Excitement urination usually resolves as the dog matures and gains more bladder control and/or is exposed to more new people and situations, provided the problem isn’t made worse by punishment or inadvertent reinforcement.

 If your dog has a problem with submissive or excitement urination, start by consulting your vet to rule out medical reasons.
 Next, here are some Do’s and Don’ts:

 - Keep greetings low key and only gradually expose your dog to new people and situations.
 Let your dog set the pace and reward any sign of confidence.

 - Speak in a calm, relaxed tone of voice, low-pitched at low volume.

 - Play and greet outdoors until the problem is resolved to avoid accidents.